MCP Server (Legacy Version)¶

 -

-Open Cherry Studio and start configuring the basic large model service.
+Open Cherry Studio and start configuring the basic services for the large model.

 Here, using Volcengine as an example, configure the API key.